 In this section, Gekko is compared to other similar software packages.
-As explained in the ‘About‘ section, Gekko has from the start on been inspired by two software packages, namely AREMOS and PCIM.
-Neither of these packages are developed anymore, and Gekko tries to hit the right spot between those.
+As explained in the ‘About‘ section, Gekko has from the start on been inspired by three software packages, namely PCIM, AREMOS and GAMS.
+The two first of these are not developed anymore, and Gekko tries to hit the right spot between those programs.
 That is, at the same time providing rich databank and timeseries facilities, but on the other hand providing easy ‘multiplier’ analysis (comparing two scenarios) and fast model simulation.
 Gekko 3.0 adds GAMS-ideas to these capabilities, notably array-timeseries and the whole set-thinking that makes GAMS popular for modeling.
-In addition, Gekko 3.0 adds datastructures also found in Python, like general lists and dictionaries.
+In addition, Gekko 3.0 adds data structures also found in Python, like general lists and dictionaries.

 Below some comments regarding similar software packages:

 - R is more matrix- than timeseries-oriented.
-Gekko has a convenient R interface, and users are adviced to use this free package for econometrics etc. Gekko does not plan to incorporate advanced econometrics, but rather provide good interfaces to econometrics software.
+Gekko has a convenient R interface, and users are advised to use this free package for econometrics etc. Gekko does not plan to incorporate advanced econometrics, but rather provide good interfaces to econometrics software.
+Cf. the R_RUN command.

 - Gekko 2.0.
 There is an automatic translator from Gekko 2.0/2.2/2.4 to Gekko 3.0 syntax.